valera-rozuvan-archive/angular2-es6-seed/README.md

 All JavaScript dependencies of the project are specified in the file `package.json` in the root folder.
-If this file is updated (new dependency is added, or something is removed), you have to run the command:
+If this file is updated (new dependency is added, something is removed, or something is updated), you have to run the
+command:

 ```
 npm install